herbalist-crafted body care

 about Anikó

 Lately I've been distilling hydrosols, studying herbal energetics, researching Hungarian folk medicine, dyeing with botanicals, and learning how plants can help integrate grief and trauma.
-I draw from all I'm curious about to seed an ever-expanding Patreon.

 work with me